Tehsurfer/MAPcore-Documentation/source/RatHeart.rst

    :width: 90%
    :align: center

-Here is an **introductory video** which explains the mapping of the cellular gene expression in the Rat Heart from image to scaffold.

-.. raw:: html

-	<iframe width="560" height="315" src="https://www.youtube.com/embed/6Lt1Wnb6684" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 .. todo::
     add link to final portal URL that takes user straight to this dataset display.